Sun Protection and Sunscreens (cont.)

 How do sunscreens work, and which sunscreen ingredients protect against both types of UV radiation?

 Physical sunscreens containing zinc oxide or titanium dioxide protect against UVB and UVA.
 However, zinc oxide blocks more UV radiation than titanium dioxide and, therefore, is the preferred ingredient.
 Some chemical sunscreens can also block UVA rays.
 Octocrylene is a chemical known as a cinnamate that has both UVA- and UVB-absorbing properties, and the benzophenones (such as avobenzone) can also absorb both UVA and UVB rays.
 In July 2006, the U.S. FDA approved an over-the-counter (OTC) sunscreen preparation known as Anthelios SX that contains the UVA filter ecamsule.
 Ecamsule is a potent UVA-blocking compound that has been sold in sunscreen products in Canada and Europe since 1993.
+Because in the U.S., sunscreens are regulated by the FDA as are drugs, it is typically more difficult to gain approval for newer sunscreen products than in countries where sunscreens are legally cosmetics products.

 Find out what women really need.